- Just when you thought COBIT’s relevance has faded, soaring data breach fines are pushing it back to center stage.

 Overview of COBIT certification programs

-Currently, there are four types of COBIT certification programs.
+Currently, there are three types of COBIT certifications.
 They are:

 - COBIT Design and Implementation, where you and your employees learn how to design and implement an effective IT governance system and run governance improvement programs

 - COBIT Foundation, where you or your employees gain a more in-depth understanding of the COBIT 2019 Framework.
-This certification affirms you have the necessary skills to establish, improve, and maintain a system for effective governance and management of enterprise information technology.
+This certification affirms you have the necessary skills to establish, improve, and maintain a system for effective IT governance.

 Having COBIT certified professionals on staff comes with several key benefits.
 They include:

-- Industry credibility: Having COBIT certified professionals on staff shows your organization’s commitment to complying with recognized industry standards for IT governance.
-This gives regulators, vendors, partners, and consumers greater confidence in the quality and reliability of your organization’s IT practices.
+- Industry credibility: With COBIT certified professionals on staff, your business affirms its commitment to complying with recognized industry standards for IT governance.
+This builds trust and credibility with vendors, partners, and consumers, which can lead to faster sales cycles and more growth.

 - Digital transformation support: COBIT certified professionals are equipped to deploy the latest cybersecurity measures to satisfy modern consumer demands for data privacy and security.

-- Improved stakeholder communication: COBIT certified professionals can better communicate IT concepts and issues, promoting better decision-making at the executive level.
+- Improved stakeholder communication: COBIT certified professionals can effectively communicate IT concepts and issues, promoting better decision-making at the executive level.

 - Better resource optimization: With COBIT certification, your employees know how to optimize IT resources, which can lead to cost savings and improved service deliverability.

-- Enhanced risk management: COBIT certified professionals are equipped with the skills to effectively mitigate IT-related risks.
-This can protect your business from data breaches and their consequences: reputational damage, lost revenues, & fines for non-compliance with legal and regulatory requirements.
+- Enhanced risk management: COBIT certified professionals are equipped to effectively mitigate IT-related risks.
+This can protect your business from data breaches and their consequences: reputational damage, lost revenues, & fines for non-compliance with regulations.

 Considering COBIT certifications for your employees?
 If so, the following resources can help.